Why choose a ESE Paraton@ir® lightning rod for your lightning protection?

 ESE lightning rod conforms to NF C 17-102 standards

-Safety allows for no compromise.
-That's why the entire Paraton@ir PDA lightning rod strictly complies with the French standard NF C 17-102 (September 2011 version).
-This standard defines the performance requirements, test methods, and installation rules for early streamer emission (ESE) lightning rods.
+In practical terms, safety allows for no compromise.
+That's why the entire range of PDA Paraton@ir strictly complies with the French standard NF C 17-102 (September 2011 version).
+This standard defines the performance requirements, test methods, and installation rules for lightning rods with early streamer emission (ESE) devices.

 The Paraton@irESE lightning rod range: a solution for every level of protection